raspibolt/raspibolt/guide/bonus/bitcoin/joinmarket.md

 Status: Tested v3
 {: .label .label-green }

-We set up [Joinmarket clientserver](https://github.com/JoinMarket-Org/joinmarket-clientserver){:target="blank"}, a ?? fully decentralized ?? marketplace for executing and providing liquidity to CoinJoin transactions.
+We set up [Joinmarket clientserver](https://github.com/JoinMarket-Org/joinmarket-clientserver){:target="blank"}, a decentralized marketplace for executing and providing liquidity to CoinJoin transactions.
 Run it to help improve the confidentiality and privacy of bitcoin transactions (and probably make a few sats while you're at it).

 ---